 - You’ll need a method to mount to your vehicle and most people go with a winch bumper.
 Some just a winch plate.

 - Firmer front springs is also a good idea to cope with the extra weight.

-- Winch blanket/sail to deaden the energy if your winch wire/rope breaks.
+- Winch blanket/sail to deaden the energy if your winch rope breaks.
 WINCH BLANKET

 - We always advise use of a synthetic (dyneema) winch rope rather than wire as these are considerably safer but they are more expensive.
+We do not allow the use of wire winches on our sites anymore since 2017.
 WIRE SYNTHETIC

 - A Fairlead respective to your rope choice.
 WIRE SYNTHETIC